DarkestAbed/challenge-de-ingestion/app/backend/README.md

 ### Dockerized installation

 ### Public hosting deployment
-This backend app is hosted on [Railway](https://railway.app), and you can access it through [this link]().
+This backend app is hosted on [Railway](https://railway.app), and you can access its Swagger documentation through [this link](https://challenge-de-production.up.railway.app/docs).
 The deployment located there is using a Docker image and default environment values.

 ## Usage